Coronavirus: COVID and your eyes

 One study went so far as to say that protective eyewear “might be the missing key” in the fight against coronavirus transmission.

 The WHO specifically recommends safety glasses or face shields for anyone providing regular care for people with COVID-19.
+However, it's best to wear both a shield (or safety glasses) and a mask together.

 How contagious is the new coronavirus?